kylejray/kylejray.github.io/_posts/2023-06-28-distribution-sampling.markdown

 ![Similar Distributions]( {% link assets/images/distribution_sampling/one_sided_normal.png %} )

-We can see that the ratio $$\frac{f(Y)}{M\cdot g(Y)}$$ will always be less than one, guaranteeing a good sample of our target distribution; but, at the same time, it will often be very close to one guaranteeing a high degree of efficiency with accepting our genenrated samples.
+We can see that the ratio $$\frac{f(Y)}{M\cdot g(Y)}$$ will always be less than one, guaranteeing a good sample of our target distribution; but, at the same time, it will often be very close to one guaranteeing a high degree of efficiency with accepting our generated samples.

 Now that we have the hang of it, lets make a time saving function to do this rejection sampling for us:
 {% highlight python %}